 We’d be remiss if we didn’t tell you to carve out some time for this Columbia favorite, the South Carolina State Museum, where you can explore South Carolina’s history, from culture and art to science and technology.
 Breathe in the history of South Carolina as you tour the museum looking at artifacts and artwork from throughout the state.
 And when you need a real breather?
 Take a break in the State Museum’s 4-D theater or the planetarium.

-Eat, sleep, and breathe history, with a meal at Villa Tronco, a downtown Italian spot located in a historic fire station whose claim to fame is that they’re the longest continuously operating restaurant in Columbia.
+Eat, sleep, and breathe history, with a meal at Villa Tronco, a downtown Italian spot located in a historic fire station whose claim to fame is that they’re the longest continuously operating restaurant in all of South Carolina.
 Well, that and they have a full menu of delicious traditional Italian meals, many of which come from original Tronco family recipes.
 The Tronco family started serving up Italian favorites during World War II, so Italian American soldiers at Fort Jackson could enjoy a little home cooking.
 What better way to celebrate the end of a whirlwind weekend?

 Before wrapping up your trip, take some time for the most important meal of the day with a stop to The Gourmet Shop in the Five Points district.
 Take bliss in the classic brunch selections and the mouth-watering paninis.
 Be sure to browse around their shop for decadent cheese and wine selections so you can take a taste of Columbia SC back home with you.